How LIMS Software Ensures ASTM & AASHTO Compliance in Construction Materials Testing

 • All required fields are captured

-• Calculations and tolerances follow regulatory specs
+• Calculations follow approved formulas and tolerances

-• Deviations are flagged in real-time
+• Out-of-range values are flagged in real time

 2. Digital Signatures & Audit Trails

-• Who entered or changed data
+• Who entered or modified test data

 3. Equipment Calibration & Certification Tracking